ADACS-Australia/FRB_candidates_app/docs/upload_cand.rst

 Each of the keys:

+"time_of_arrival": `str`, optional
+    The time of arrival of the FRB in the format "%Y-%m-%dT%H:%M:%S.%f", eg. "2017-11-17T12:21:38.87"

+"repeater": `boolean`, optional
+    Is the FRB a repeater (true or false)?

+"search_path": `str`, optional
+    The path to the search image

+"image_path" :  `str`, optional
+    The path to the radio image

+"histogram_path": `str`, optional
+    The path to the histogram image

 "DM" : `float`
     The dispersion measure of the FRB in pc / cm^3

 "DM_err" : `float`
     The error of the dispersion measure of the FRB in pc / cm^3

-"DMISM" : `float`
-    The estimated amount of the dispersion measure that is contributed by the interstellar medium in pc / cm^3

-"RM": `float`
-    The Rotation Measure of the candidate in rad / m^2

-"RM_err": `float`
-    The error of the Rotation Measure of the candidate in rad / m^2

-"cosmo": `str`
-    The cosmological model used for cosmological calculations, eg. "Planck18"

 "ra": `str`
     The Right Acension of the candidate in degrees